miguelmota/ethereum-development-with-go-book/en/swarm-upload/README.md

+---
+description: Tutorial on uploading files to swarm with go.
+---

 # Uploading Files to Swarm

 In the [previous section](../swarm-setup) we setup a swarm node running as a daemon on port `8500`.
 Now import the swarm package go-ethereum `swarm/api/client`.
 I'll be aliasing the package to `bzzclient`.